frederic-perez/AmE-dictionary/dictionary.md

 __contrived__ :two: _adj_ Deliberately created rather than arising naturally or spontaneously. _Syn_ forced, strained, studied, artificial _The ending of the novel is too pat and contrived._ :es: artificial
 __convene__ _v_
 __cord blood__
-__coy__ :three: _v_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
+__coy__ :four: _v_ __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
 __crackdown__ _In 2002, Chávez ordered a crackdown on political opponents._
 __crackpot__ _A reputation as a ridiculous crackpot._
 __cram__ _v_ _On the weekends, she crams in as much physical activity as she can._ _A cram year._